brianom95/brianom95.github.io/_posts/2023-08-26-knockmealdown-race.md

 I jogged with the bike another 500m, where I found a marshall with his car.
 He was super nice, offering to have me and the bike collected, but although I was grateful, I hated the idea of giving up.
 Instead I hid the bike behind a bush where I'd find it later and jogged the last 11km.
 It felt really stupid, and upsetting to see the cyclists enjoy rolling back in a fraction of the time, but I was just so happy to know I'd finish.

-I passed lots of marshals on the way, all who found it entertaining at least.
+I passed lots of marshalls on the way, all who found it entertaining at least.
 My legs were a bit sore and the rain was brutal until I left the mountains.
 The downhills passed by in under an hour meaning that somehow I was still far from last.
 The town itself was full of people and I felt genuinely embarrassed by the looks and questions as I ran through with my race number still on.
 Families cheered as I turned towards the community centre to cross under the line.
 What a day.

 4hrs 53mins 24s